Dependants

 Who is eligible to bring dependants to the UK?

-You can only bring dependants to the UK if you have or, are applying for a student visa and
+You can only bring dependants to the UK if you have or are applying for a Student visa and

 Your partner can be:

-- Your wife
+- Husband or wife

-- Your civil partner
+- Civil partner

-Your children must be:
+Your child must be:

 Your children must not have formed an independent family unit or be leading an independent life, and they must not intend to do so when they are in the UK.

-When bringing dependant children to the UK, both parents must either be in the UK or, coming to the UK with the children at the same time.
-In exceptional circumstances can one parent come to the UK alone, such as when the child’s other parent is not alive, if you have sole responsibility for the child’s upbringing, or if there are serious or compelling reasons.
-You would be required to provide evidence with the student-dependant visa application.
-Please see UKCISA for further information.
+Both parents must either be in the UK or come to the UK with the child at the same time.
+In exceptional circumstances can one parent can come to the UK alone, such as when the child’s other parent is not alive; if you have sole responsibility for the child’s upbringing, or if there are serious or compelling reasons.
+You would be required to provide evidence with the Student Dependant visa application.

-The following documents must be submitted to support the student-dependant visa application.
+The following documents must be submitted to support the Student Dependant visa application.

-Your dependant(s) must submit a valid passport in support of their visa application.
-Their passport will need at least one full page that is blank on both sides.
+- Valid passport.
+The passport will need at least one full page that is blank on both sides.

-Your dependant will need to take a TB test and submit their TB test certificate with their visa application if they are coming to the UK for more than six months and they have been living for at least six months in one of the countries specified by UK Visas and Immigration (UKVI) on their website.
+- Valid TB test certificate if dependant is applying from overseas and has been living for at least six months in one of the countries specified by UK Visas and Immigration (UKVI) on their website.
+The test must be taken at a TB test clinic that has been approved by UKVI

-Proof of relationship
+Evidence of relationship to student

 Partner